ANSSI-FR/rust-guide/src/en/errors.md

 <div class="reco" id="LANG-FFIPANIC" type="Rule" title="Handle correctly `panic!` in FFI">

-Rust code called from FFI must either ensure the function cannot panic, or use `catch_unwind` or the `std::panic` module to ensure the rust code will not abort or return in an unstable state.
+Rust code called from FFI MUST either:

+* ensure the function cannot panic,
+* use `catch_unwind` or the `std::panic` module to ensure the rust code will not abort or return in an unstable state.

 </div>